henryw374/time-literals/README.md

 # time-literals

-A Clojure(Script) library to help reading and printing objects from jsr-310 domain, which on the jvm (bundled with Java 8+ only) is objects from the `java.time` library and in Javascript is a '[jsr-310 clone](https://clojars.org/cljsjs/js-joda)' library (yes, it is actually an implementation of JSR-310, rather than joda-time, as it's name would suggest).
+A Clojure(Script) library which provides tagged literals for objects from jsr-310 domain, which on the jvm is objects from the `java.time` library and in Javascript is a '[jsr-310 clone](https://clojars.org/cljsjs/js-joda)' library (yes, it is actually an implementation of JSR-310, rather than joda-time, as it's name would suggest).

+This enables copying and pasting these objects within the REPL and conveying these objects across process boundaries.

-If you're not using it already The [tick](https://clojars.org/tick) library is an intuitive Clojure(Script) library for dealing with time, intended as a replacement for clj-time
+Pro-tip: The [tick](https://clojars.org/tick) library is an intuitive Clojure(Script) library for dealing with time, intended as a replacement for clj-time.
+It bundles this library and enables `time-literals` printing by default.

 ## Usage